Soccer-Man United-Liverpool match postponed after fans storm pitch | Sports-Games

 "Discussions will now take place with the Premier League on a revised date for the fixture."
 Liverpool issued a statement saying they were in full agreement with the decision.

 An hour after the scheduled 1530 GMT kickoff, both sets of players were still stuck in their hotels.
 The Lowry Hotel, where United's players were preparing for the match, was also the scene of a large anti-Glazer protest.
-Around 200 United fans took to the pitch, some letting off flares and others carrying posters calling for the Glazers to end their ownership of the club they bought in 2005.
+Greater Manchester Police said around 100 United fans took to the pitch, some letting off flares and others carrying posters calling for the Glazers to end their ownership of the club they bought in 2005.
+One young fan was photographed on top of one of the goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)